 The Windows version of the 4th edition, released in December 1998, proved to be a very solid enhancement.
-The 5th edition, released in 2002, built upon this foundation with a significant number of changes to advance its educational value.
+The 5th edition, released in 2002, built upon this foundation with a significant number of changes including adding real market segments to advance its educational value.
 The 6th edition added the Internet integrated mode along with other changes that provided benefits to all users.
 The 7th edition upgrades the programs to run on the most recent versions of Windows, simplifies administration of the simulation and includes a number of small changes to benefit both students and administrators.
-The recent release of the full Internet version further supports our objective of offering a meaningful educational experience while minimizing the operating requirements for both students and administrator.
+The recent release of the on-line version further supports our objective of offering a meaningful educational experience while minimizing the operating requirements for both students and administrator.
 Most of the changes over the years have been made to enhance students’ learning experiences.
 Other changes have been made primarily to benefit the administrator.
 Many of the changes benefit both parties, thus you might want to scan down both lists.
 The 7th edition was released in 2016 with the Internet version added in 2017, and we will continue to improve it with updates and additions in the future.
 The lists below list significant changes made over all four editions.

 Features to Enhance Education